 18.04.010: Purpose

-The purpose of the Tewksbury Wetland Protection Bylaw (“Bylaw”) is to protect the wetlands, water resources, flood prone areas, and adjoining upland areas in the Town of Tewksbury by controlling activities deemed by the Commission likely to have a significant or cumulative effect on Resource Area Values, including but not limited to the following: public or private water supply, groundwater supply, flood control, erosion and sedimentation control, storm damage prevention including coastal storm flowage, water quality, prevention and control of pollution, fisheries, shellfisheries, wildlife habitat, rare species habitat including rare plant and animal species, agriculture, aquaculture, and recreation values, deemed important to the community.
+The purpose of the Tewksbury Wetland Protection Bylaw (“Bylaw”) is to protect the wetlands, water resources, flood prone areas, and adjoining upland areas in the Town of Tewksbury ("Town”) by controlling activities deemed by the Tewksbury Conservation Commission (the “Commission”) likely to have a significant or cumulative effect on Resource Area Values, including but not limited to the following: public or private water supply, groundwater supply, flood control, erosion and sedimentation control, storm damage prevention including coastal storm flowage, water quality, prevention and control of pollution, fisheries, shellfisheries, wildlife habitat, rare species habitat including rare plant and animal species, agriculture, aquaculture, and recreation values, deemed important to the community.

-This Bylaw is intended to utilize the Home Rule authority of this municipality so as to protect the resource areas under the Wetlands Protection Act (G.L.
-Ch.131 §40; the Act) to a greater degree, to protect additional resource areas beyond the Act recognized by the Town as significant, to protect all resource areas for their additional values beyond those recognized in the Act, and to impose in local regulations and permits additional standards and procedures stricter than those of the Act and regulations thereunder (310 CMR 10.00), subject, however, to the rights and benefits accorded to agricultural uses and structures of all kinds under the laws of the Commonwealth and other relevant Bylaws of the Town of Tewksbury.
+This Bylaw is intended to utilize the Home Rule authority of this municipality so as to protect the resource areas under the Wetlands Protection Act (M.G.L.
+Ch.131 §40; the “Act”) to a greater degree, to protect additional resource areas beyond the Act recognized by the Town as significant, to protect all resource areas for their additional values beyond those recognized in the Act, and to impose in local regulations and permits additional standards and procedures stricter than those of the Act and regulations thereunder (i.e., 310 CMR 10.00), subject, however, to the rights and benefits accorded to agricultural uses and structures of all kinds under the laws of the Commonwealth and other relevant Bylaws of the Town.

 18.04.020: Definitions

 The following definitions shall apply in the interpretation and implementation of this Bylaw.
-Except as otherwise provided herein or in the Commission's regulations, the definitions of terms shall be as set forth in the Act.
+Except as otherwise provided herein or in the Commission's regulations, the definitions of terms shall be as set forth in the Act and 310 CMR 10.00.

+Abutter: means the owner of any property – including owners of land directly opposite on any public or private street or way, in addition to properties in another municipality or across a body of water – any portions of which lies within 100 feet radially from the Project Locus.

-“Alter” includes, without limitation, the following activities, whether temporary or permanent, when taken to, upon or within, or when they affect Wetland Resource Areas protected by this Bylaw:
+Alter: includes, without limitation, the following activities, whether temporary or permanent, when taken to, upon or within, or when they affect Resource Areas protected by this Bylaw:

 Removing, excavating, or dredging of soil, sand, gravel, or aggregate materials of any kind;